andrzejczepiel/AWS_Infra_Terraform_build/README.md

-# Ansible_Chef_Terraform_build
+# Ansible_Puppet_Terraform_build
-I use this set of terraform files to provision test environment for Ansible and Chef.
+I use this set of terraform files to provision test environment for automation.